jbittel/django-mama-cas/docs/protocol.rst

 Protocol deviations
 -------------------

-There are a few areas where django-mama-cas deviates from the official CAS specification to take advantage of built-in Django functionality.
+There are some areas where django-mama-cas deviates from the official CAS specification to take advantage of built-in Django functionality.

 **Login ticket**
-   According to the specification, this is a string created for the login form and is passed along with the username and password to prevent the replaying of credentials. django-mama-cas does not implement login tickets and instead relies on the built-in CSRF protection for the login form.
+   This ticket string created for the login form is passed along with the username and password to prevent the replaying of credentials. django-mama-cas does not implement login tickets and instead relies on the built-in CSRF protection for the login form.

 **Ticket-granting ticket**
-   This is intended to be a string stored on the server that keys to a ticket-granting cookie provided by the client to identify an existing single sign-on session. django-mama-cas does not implement ticket-granting tickets and instead uses Django sessions to determine whether or not a single sign-on session has been established.
+   This ticket string is stored on the server and keys to a ticket-granting cookie provided by the client to identify an existing single sign-on session. django-mama-cas does not implement ticket-granting tickets and instead uses Django sessions to determine whether or not a single sign-on session has been established.

 These changes do not alter the contract between the client, service and CAS server.